 The Ulysses S. Grant Foundation is a 6-week academic summer program for talented and motivated middle school students who are enrolled in public and parochial schools in New Haven, CT.
 Each summer a team of Yale undergraduate teachers, through courses in the humanities and investigations and through electives and group activities, help students acquire the academic preparation and skills they will need to excel in their current school environment and to enter and succeed in college.
-The program is designed for bright students, even those who might have limited opportunities and resources, to participate in academic enrichment activities over the summer.
+The program is designed for bright students, including those who might have limited opportunities and resources, to participate in academic enrichment activities over the summer.

 The entire cost of the summer program is $75 and is paid upon acceptance.
 Financial aid is available to a limited number of students.
 Those interested in applying for financial aid can do so on the application.
 Family income and other information may be requested.